Adriaen van Overbeke: General

 Adriaen van Overbeke is known for the production and supply of carved and polychromed wooden altarpieces with painted shutter wings.
 These were typically of large sizes.
 In Antwerp artistic practice this type of altarpiece was created collaboratively by painters and carvers often working within one workshop.
 This was possible because both belonged to the same guild.
 Van Overbeke may have run such a workshop.
-As the commmissions required, he also outsourced to, or worked as of, the artists who created the sculpted portions of the retables.
+As the commissions required, he also outsourced to, or worked as of, the artists who created the sculpted portions of the retables.

 The Triptych of the crucifixion the (Maagdenhuis, Antwerp) of 1510 is the earliest known work of Adriaen van Overbeke.
 It is entirely by van Overbeke's own hand and shows his artistic abilities as a painter.
 Figures from this altarpiece may have served as the models on which the workshop style of van Overbeke was based.
 From the 1620s his workshop gained commercial success and many assistants were hired.
 The quality of the output suffered as a result.
 The paintings of the St Anne Altar for the Propsteikirche St. Mariä Geburt in Kempen were mainly finished by assistants.
 Only the underdrawings were executed by Adriaen van Overbeke himself.
 The altarpieces dated 1510 and 1517 for Lille and Valenciennes were workshop products in which van Overbeke did not even paint the underdrawings.
 Unlike other Antwerp workshops, the van Overbeke workshop never mass-produced similar designs but rather created works that were tailor-made in response to the specific requirements of patrons.

 Other works attributed to van Overbeke include: